• Skip to main content

 A bowl of rice served with tofu curry with a spoon beside with bowl of rice and chopped coriander beside.

 Been making this amazing Indian tofu curry on repeat lately!
 Featuring tofu cooked in a delicious and flavorful curry sauce, it is incredibly comforting and filling to have after a long day of work.
-I love serving it with a side of rice or Indian flatbreads like paratha.
+I love serving it with a side of rice or Indian flatbreads like vegan paratha.

 Jump to: